 Belfast International Airport is located 13.2 miles northwest of Belfast in Northern Ireland.

-Belfast International is the busiest airport in Northern Ireland and the second busiest airport on the island of Ireland in terms of passenger numbers after Dublin Airport, and is followed by Belfast-City, Cork and Shannon.
+Belfast International is the busiest airport in Northern Ireland and the 10th-busiest airport in the UK by passenger traffic in 2020.

 View Larger Map

 Arrivals/Departures & Scanner Frequencies

 Radar/Dir - 120.905

 Tower - 118.300

 Ground - 121.755

 The Royal Flying Corps were based at the site of this airport in 1917 during WWI and it was used as a training base and was later used by the newly formed Royal Air Force.